 ON THIS PAGE: You will find information about how many children have this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom
+To see other pages, use the menu on the side of your screen.

 Extracranial, extragonadal germ cell tumors are rare.